ToolUse/llmcommit/docs/customization.md

 ## 🧠 **Changing the Model**

-You can customize the AI models used by AI Commit:
+You can customize the AI models used by LLM Commit Generator:

 ### Jan AI Models (Default)